Ki-sauce/Smooth-Life-C/README.md

 The grid contains floating-point values between `0.0` and `1.0`.

-Each cell is evaluated using an inner circular neighborhood and an outer ring.
+Each cell is evaluated using an inner circular neighborhood (gng) and an outer ring (da hood).
 The resulting neighborhood values are passed through the smooth transition functions from the SmoothLife model.

 The grid wraps around at the edges.